-Our management has the discretion, subject to the approval of our Chairman and Chief Executive Officer, the Committee and the Board of Directors, to make adjustments (up to 20%) above or below the amount calculated under the target formula, in cases where circumstances not under the control of our named executive officers have affected (positively or negatively) their ability to meet performance targets.
-The Committee and the Board of Directors approved discretionary award bonuses for 2006 to Messrs.
-Ribeiro, Brown and Shaw.
-These discretionary awards ranged from 3.8% to 6.9% of their annual target bonus opportunity.
+Our management has the discretion, subject to the approval of our Chairman and Chief Executive Officer and the Committee, to make adjustments above or below the amount calculated under the target formula, in cases where circumstances not under the control of our named executive officers have affected (positively or negatively) their ability to meet performance targets.
+The Committee approved discretionary award bonuses for 2007 to Messrs.
+Carney, McAlmont, Shaw and Ribeiro.
+These discretionary awards ranged from 16% to 21% of their annual target bonus opportunity.
 Mr. Carney cannot award himself a discretionary award.